nephlm/gnosis2/docs/source/hero_creation/edges.md

-If a Player wants an Edge for their Hero that they don't feel can be built by the existing Blueprints, and is approximately of the same impact level of the existing Blueprints, they are invited to propose new mechanics blueprints for the groups and the GM's consideration.
+If a Player wants an Edge for their Hero that they don't feel can be built by the existing Blueprints, and is approximately of the same impact level of the existing Blueprints, they are invited to propose new mechanics blueprints for the group's and the GM's consideration.

 The GM is under no obligation to make something for them, only to